wardpieters/woo-ideal-gateway/readme.txt

 The WooCommerce iDEAL Gateway plugin extends WooCommerce with the iDEAL payment method.
 To offer the iDEAL payment method to the vistors of your WordPress website you also require [WooCommerce](https://nl.wordpress.org/plugins/woocommerce/) to be installed.

-= Setting up a webhook =
-To correctly setup a [webhook](https://stripe.com/docs/webhooks) you have to go to your [Stripe Dashboard > API > Webhooks](https://dashboard.stripe.com/account/webhooks), make sure you are not in test mode.

-Then you click on 'Add Endpoint', in the field 'URL to be called' you fill in the URL stated in the settings of the plugin.

-After that you click on 'Select types to send' and mark 'source.chargeable' (to find it very fast, just do CTRL+F).
-For test mode you are going to de exactly the same, so you could receive payments when in test mode.

-If you need help setting this up, please look in the Support section of the FAQ.

 == Frequently Asked Questions ==

 = Support =
-If you have any problem with this plugin don't hesitate to open a topic over [here](https://wordpress.org/support/plugin/woo-ideal-gateway) or contact me at [support@wardpieters.nl](mailto:support@wardpieters.nl).
+If you have any problem with this plugin don't hesitate to open a topic over [here](https://wordpress.org/support/plugin/woo-ideal-gateway).
 I will reply as soon as possible.

 = Why won't the money go directly to my bank account? = According to iDEAL's requirements, the money can only go to business accounts.
 PSPs (Payment Service Providers) who offer C2C (Customer-to-Customer) payments must first hold the money.
 Stripe is a PSP and holds your money first in a German bank account.
 Depending on your payout settings, the money will be transferred to you daily/weekly/monthly, but the money you earn today will not be transferred in less than 5 business days.